 With this connection established, the second objective was to validate that the elevated monitor plate—equipped with a nozzle and delivering an operational discharge stream—could be precisely controlled in all directions while remaining stable.

 Both objectives were undeniably achieved, with the test independently witnessed and verified by Bureau Veritas.
+See below for a copy of the certificate.

 Fire crew from vehicle exit to anchor floor (@ 21m height):